AltBeacon/spec/README.md

 Field Name               |  Description                                                                                 | Accepted Values
 ------------------------ | -------------------------------------------------------------------------------------------- | ---------------
-AD LENGTH [MFG SPECIFIC] | Length of the type and data portion of the Manufacturer Specific advertising data structure. | 0x1B
+AD LENGTH [MFG SPECIFIC] | Length of the type and data portion of the Manufacturer Specific advertising data structure. | `0x1B`
-AD TYPE [MFG SPECIFIC]   | Type representing the Flags advertising data structure.                                      | 0xFF
+AD TYPE [MFG SPECIFIC]   | Type representing the Flags advertising data structure.                                      | `0xFF`
-MFG ID                   | The beacon device manufacturer’s company identifier code.                                    | The little endian representation of the beacon device manufacturer’s company code as maintained by the Bluetooth SIG assigned numbers database.
+MFG ID                   | The beacon device manufacturer's company identifier code.                                    | The little endian representation of the beacon device manufacturer's company code as maintained by the Bluetooth SIG assigned numbers database.
-BEACON ADV CODE          | The AltBeacon advertisement code.                                                            | 0xBEAC
+BEACON ADV CODE          | The AltBeacon advertisement code.                                                            | `0xBEAC`
 BEACON ID                | A 20-byte value uniquely identifying the beacon.                                             | The big endian representation of the beacon identifier
 REFERENCE RSSI           | A 1-byte value representing the average received signal strength at 1m from the advertiser.  | A signed 1-byte value from 0 to -127
-MFG RESERVED             | Reserved for use by the manufacturer to implement special features.                          | A 1-byte value from 0x00 to 0xFF.
-Interpretation of this value is to be defined by the manufacturer and is to be evaluated based on the MFG IDENTIFIER value.
+MFG RESERVED             | Reserved for use by the manufacturer to implement special features.                          | A 1-byte value from `0x00` to `0xFF`.
+Interpretation of this value is to be defined by the manufacturer and is to be evaluated based on the `MFG IDENTIFIER` value.